NUWC Keyport commanding officer receives COVID-19 vaccine

 |0

-This work, NUWC Keyport commanding officer receives COVID-19 vaccine, by CPO Kyle Steckler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Keyport commanding officer receives COVID-19 vaccine [Image 3 of 3], by CPO Kyle Steckler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT